splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 #.
 Go to :guilabel:`Settings` then :guilabel:`APM MetricSets`.
 You must have the admin role to access APM MetricSets.
 #.
 Cross-reference the list of new tags with the tags indexed in the APM MetricSets list.
 See :ref:`http-semantic-convention-changes`.
     #.
-If 1 or more affected tags are listed on APM MetricSets page, determine if each tag is indexed as just a Troubleshooting MetricSet (TMS) or as a Monitoring MetricSet (MMS) as well.
+If 1 or more affected tags are listed on APM MetricSets page, determine if each tag is indexed as only a Troubleshooting MetricSet (TMS) or as a Monitoring MetricSet (MMS) as well.
     #.
 If you are not indexing any of the affected tags, no migration action is needed.
 But do make a note to use new HTTP conventions going forward.

 Time your upgrade